DukeEnglish/mt-class/hw3.md

 You should expect to write a concise scientific report.
 If you aren't sure what that looks like, look at some good training data (papers from the [syllabus](file:///Users/alopez/teaching/mt2017/website/mt-class/_site/syllabus.html)) or [read some advice](https://www.microsoft.com/en-us/research/academic-program/write-great-research-paper/).
+Note that (unlike with a dissertation) you don't need to extensively describe the general problem of MT or why you're working on it: obviously, that has been decided for you.

 Ground Rules
 ------------